mikaelhg/criu-x11-poc/README.md

 Set `-XX:-UsePerfData` so that the JVM won't create the perf data directories and files which sometimes get cleaned up, and will block the restoration of the process.

+## Running JVM AWT programs with X11 and Xvfb

+AWT will terminate the JVM process, if an active X11 session goes away from under it.

+If you try to restore a process which has lost its X11 session in this way, the restore will be successful, but the process will immediately die.

+The solution is to start a separate Xvfb process for each AWT process, push them into the same PID namespace, and freeze the parent process of both Xvfb and the JVM.

 ## namespaces

 When CRIU restores a process from disk to memory, it tells the Linux kernel to recreate